KeyboardKit/KeyboardKit/README.md

 ## Get Started

-With `KeyboardKit`, your input view controller should inherit from `KeyboardInputViewController` instead of `UIInputViewController`.

-`KeyboardInputViewController` has a `keyboardStackView`, to which you can add components like toolbars, button rows and even collection views.
-Your custom keyboard extension will automatically be resized to fit the content of this stack view.
+With `KeyboardKit`, you should inherit `KeyboardInputViewController` instead of `UIInputViewController`.
+This provides you with a bunch of stuff, e.g. a  `keyboardActionHandler` that can handle taps, long presses etc. and a `keyboardStackView` to which you can add components like toolbars, button rows and collection views.

+Your custom keyboard extension will automatically be resized to fit the content of this `keyboardStackView`.
+However, using this stack view is optional.
-Using the `keyboardStackView` is optional.
 You can setup your custom keyboard extension in any way you like.

+`KeyboardKit` also provides you with tools for haptic and audio feedback, displaying alerts on top of the keyboard, views components etc. Have a look at the demo app for more information and examples.

 ## Keyboard Actions